icgrp/ese532_handouts/_sources/hw0/homework_submission.md

 `linked_list.c` and `array_sum.c` to the diagnostic assessment assignment in canvas.
 If your Penn ID is `ept`, then it should be `ept.tgz`.
-For those who do are in the waitlist, please send `YOUR_PENN_USERNAME.tgz` to iamanvi@seas.upenn.edu or runlong@seas.upenn.edu with the email titled with "ESE5320 Diagnostic".
+For those who do are in the waitlist, please send `YOUR_PENN_USERNAME.tgz` to wkun@seas.upenn.edu or peterpro@seas.upenn.edu with the email titled with "ESE5320 Diagnostic".
 TAs will send the reply once the email is received.